NHERI-SimCenter/SimCenterBootcamp2020/docs/_sources/source/setupInstructions.rst.txt

       Python: Folder Displayed at Conclusion of Install

-Once Python is installed, you need to extend it by installing the following packages: **numpy**, **scipy**, and **pandas**.
-To install these packages, start a terminal window and type the following instructions:
+Once Python is installed, you need to extend it by installing a number of packages.
+To install these packages, start a terminal window and type the following:

 .. code-block:: python